ubports/docs.ubports.com/sdk/apps/qml/QtQuick/ShaderEffect.rst

 -  QTransform -> mat3
 -  QMatrix4x4 -> mat4
 -  QQuaternion -> vec4, scalar value is ``w``.
--  `Image </sdk/apps/qml/QtQuick/imageelements#image>`__,
+-  `Image </sdk/apps/qml/QtQuick/imageelements/#image>`_ ,
-   `ShaderEffectSource </sdk/apps/qml/QtQuick/ShaderEffectSource/>`__ ->
+   :ref:`ShaderEffectSource <sdk_qtquick_shadereffectsource>` -> sampler2D
-   sampler2D - Origin is in the top-left corner, and the color values are premultiplied.
+   - Origin is in the top-left corner, and the color values are premultiplied.

 The QML scene graph back-end may choose to allocate textures in texture atlases.
-If a texture allocated in an atlas is passed to a `ShaderEffect </sdk/apps/qml/QtQuick/ShaderEffect/>`__, it is by default copied from the texture atlas into a stand-alone texture so that the texture coordinates span from 0 to 1, and you get the expected wrap modes.
+If a texture allocated in an atlas is passed to a :ref:`ShaderEffect <sdk_qtquick_shadereffect>`, it is by default copied from the texture atlas into a stand-alone texture so that the texture coordinates span from 0 to 1, and you get the expected wrap modes.
 However, this will increase the memory usage.
 To avoid the texture copy, set
-`supportsAtlasTextures </sdk/apps/qml/QtQuick/ShaderEffect#supportsAtlasTextures-prop>`__
+:ref:`supportsAtlasTextures <sdk_qtquick_shadereffect#supportsAtlasTextures-prop>`
 for simple shaders using qt\_MultiTexCoord0, or for each "uniform sampler2D <name>" declare a "uniform vec4 qt\_SubRect\_<name>" which will be assigned the texture's normalized source rectangle.
 For